xen-42/outer-wilds-localization-utility/README.md

 Based on [Outer Wilds Korean Translation](https://outerwildsmods.com/mods/outerwildskoreantranslation/) and [Outer Wilds Traditional Chinese Translation](https://outerwildsmods.com/mods/outerwildstraditionalchinesetranslation/).

-#### This repo contains the base game English translation file (Translation.xml) which can be used as a template for any translation mod.
-Just translate the <value> entries of the XML and leave the original English <key> entries alone.

 ## Getting started

 1. Create a base mod using [the regular mod template.](https://github.com/Raicuparta/ow-mod-template).